purp1eHaze/FedIPR/README.md

 ## Dataset
-The standard CIFAR datasets can be found at [the official site](http://www.cs.toronto.edu/~kriz/cifar.html), We provide a trigger dataset at [here](http://www.cs.toronto.edu/~kriz/cifar.html), you can also generate your own triggers with Projected Gradient Descent algorithm, or design your own triggers with specific patterns.
+The standard CIFAR datasets can be found at [the official site](http://www.cs.toronto.edu/~kriz/cifar.html), We provide a trigger dataset at [here](http://www.cs.toronto.edu/~kriz/cifar.html), you can also generate your own triggers with Projected Gradient Descent algorithm [PGD](https://github.com/cleverhans-lab/cleverhans), or design your own triggers with specific patterns.

 ## Passport block
 Passport block is the layer where we embed our feature based watermarks, the architecture implementation can be found at "models/layers/passportconv2d_private.py".